Seafood: Health benefits

-There is broad scientific consensus that docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) found in seafood are beneficial to neurodevelopment and cognition, especially at young ages.
-The United Nations Food and Agriculture Organization has described fish as "nature's super food."
-Seafood consumption is associated with improved neurologic development during pregnancy and early childhood and is more tenuously linked to reduced mortality from coronary heart disease.
+There is broad scientific consensus that the acids DHA and EPA (both of which are highly prevalent in seafood) are beneficial to neurodevelopment and cognition, especially at young ages.
+The United Nations' Food and Agriculture Organization has described fish as "nature's superfood".
+Seafood consumption is associated with improved neurodevelopment during pregnancy and early childhood.

-Fish consumption has been associated with a decreased risk of dementia, lung cancer and stroke.
-A 2020 umbrella review concluded that fish consumption reduces all-cause mortality, cancer, cardiovascular disease, stroke and other outcomes.
-The review suggested that two to four servings per week is generally safe.
-However, two other recent umbrella reviews have found no statistically significant associations between fish consumption and cancer risks and have cautioned researchers when it comes to interpreting reported associations between fish consumption and cancer risks because the quality of evidence is very low.
+Fish consumption is associated with a decreased risk of dementia, lung cancer, and stroke, as well as a more tenuous link to reduced mortality from coronary heart disease.
+A 2020 umbrella review concluded that fish consumption reduces all-cause mortality, cancer, cardiovascular disease, stroke, and other outcomes, while suggesting that two to four servings per week is generally safe.
+However, two other umbrella reviews found no statistically significant association between fish consumption and cancer risks, and have cautioned researchers when it comes to interpreting this reported association as the quality of evidence is low.

-The parts of fish containing essential fats and micronutrients, often cited as primary health benefits of eating seafood, are frequently discarded in the developed world.
-Micronutrients including calcium, potassium, selenium, zinc, and iodine are found in their highest concentrations in the head, intestines, bones, and scales.
+The parts of fish containing essential fats and micronutrients, often cited as the primary health benefits of eating seafood, are frequently discarded in the developed world.
+Micronutrients including calcium, iodine, potassium, selenium, and zinc are found in their highest concentrations in the head, intestines, bones, and scales of fish.

 Government recommendations promote moderate consumption of fish.
-The US Food and Drug Administration recommends moderate (4 oz for children and 8–12 oz for adults, weekly) consumption of fish as part of a healthy and balanced diet.
-The UK National Health Service gives similar advice, recommending at least 2 portions (about 10 oz) of fish weekly.
+The American Food and Drug Administration recommends moderate consumption of fish (4 oz weekly for children and 8–12 oz weekly for adults) as part of a healthy and balanced diet.
+The British National Health Service gives similar advice, recommending at least two portions (about 10 oz) of fish weekly.
 The Chinese National Health Commission recommends slightly more, advising 10–20 oz of fish weekly.